gakui3/Threejs-Boids/README.md

-This is a template project for running three.js in typescript.
+This is a Boids project for running three.js in typescript.

 install